Elections in Ecuador

 In his second run for the presidency, Indigenous leader Yaku Pérez represented a political coalition that registered 3.94% of the vote.
 In 2021, Pérez ran for the Indigenist Pachakutik party on a platform against mining and oil activities in Ecuador.

 The runoff between Luisa González and Daniel Noboa will take place on 15 October.
 Elected officials will only hold office until May 2025, when general elections remain scheduled to take place.
-Join Canning House for this webinar, in which we will discuss this election’s outcomes and significance for the future of Ecuador.
+Canning House held this webinar, in which we will discussed this election’s outcomes and significance for the future of Ecuador.

 *Canning House joins its colleagues across the UK and Latin America in wholeheartedly and entirely condemning the assassination of Fernando Villavicencio.
 May he rest in peace.

 Moderator: Ana María Roura